wp-plugins/purify-wp-menues/readme.txt

-=== Purify WordPress Menues ===
+=== Purify WordPress Menus ===
 Contributors: Hinjiriyo
-Tags: plugin, navigation, menu, menues, navigation menues, page menues, navigation menu, page menu, wordpress, html, css, optimization, optimisation, slim html, purification
+Tags: plugin, navigation, menu, menus, navigation menus, page menus, navigation menu, page menu, wordpress, html, css, optimization, optimisation, slim html, purification
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.8
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SBF76TCGTRNX2

-The plugin 'Purify WordPress Menues' slims down the HTML output of WordPress menues to only the CSS classes and ID attributes you want.
+The plugin 'Purify WordPress Menus' slims down the HTML output of WordPress menus to only the CSS classes and ID attributes you want.

 == Description ==

 = Effects =

-* 'Purify WordPress Menues' refines the HTML output of both navigation menues and page menues.
+* 'Purify WordPress Menus' refines the HTML output of both navigation menus and page menus.
 It filters the output of the WordPress core functions wp_nav_menu() and wp_page_menu().
 * This plugin deletes the CSS classes you do not need in a navigation menu and page menu.
-It slims down the HTML code of Wordpress menues to the only neccessary CSS classes you want for your theme.
+It slims down the HTML code of Wordpress menus to the only neccessary CSS classes you want for your theme.
 * This plugin deletes the ID attribute of each menu item.
 In most cases the ID of every menu item is not needed.
 * Menu items which are parents of the current item will not be classified as ancestors additionally.
 The output of class="current-menu-ancestor current-menu-parent" is reduced to class="current-menu-parent".
-* This plugin filters out the old CSS classes of page menues in navigation menues.
-This does not effect the output in page menues.
+* This plugin filters out the old CSS classes of page menus in navigation menus.
+This does not effect the output in page menus.
-* The visual appereance of menues in the frontend remains unchanged in most cases.
-If you should see an undesirable visual effect to the menues in your theme you can activate the needed CSS classes on the plugin's options page.
+* The visual appereance of menus in the frontend remains unchanged in most cases.
+If you should see an undesirable visual effect to the menus in your theme you can activate the needed CSS classes on the plugin's options page.

 = Highly Configurable =